Key West quail-dove: Description

 The Key West quail-dove is approximately 27–31 cm in length.
 The bird is distinguished by having a dark rust-colored back and similarly colored wings.
 It has some amethyst or bronze green iridescence on its crown, nape and in the back of its neck.
 The mantle, back, rump and inner wing coverts show some purplish red iridescence.
 It also has a bold white facial stripe.
-Its call is similar that of the white-tipped dove.
+Its call is a single-pitched moan and is similar that of the white-tipped dove.